Dr. Jaye Capretto

 Dr. Capretto completed her postdoctoral fellowship at Vanderbilt University Medical Center’s Division of Developmental Medicine, with a joint appointment in its Treatment and Research Institute for Autism Spectrum Disorders.
 She obtained her PhD in Counseling Psychology from Tennessee State University, with a dissertation on the impact of childhood trauma on adult development.
 Dr. Capretto also earned a master’s in Clinical Mental Health Counseling from Vanderbilt University, where she previously served as clinical faculty.

 Ms. Short is a Licensed clinical social worker specializing in counseling and assessment for attentional issues, post-traumatic stress disorder, depression, anxiety, grief, and infant mental health issues.
 Ms. Short provides individual, family, blended family, and co-parenting counseling utilizing a strength-based approach.
 Ms. Short will accept parenting coordinator assignments from the court with prior agreement when the family includes young children under the age of five.
 Ms. Short also provides reconciliation counseling when ordered by the court.
 Ms. Short graduated from the University of Oklahoma in 1984 with a master’s degree in Clinical Social Work.
 She is a certified divorce and family mediator and a diplomat in the American Psychology Academy for Psychotherapy.
 Ms. Short has completed postgraduate training in Family Systems Theory sponsored by the Georgetown School of Medicine, Georgetown University and specializes in the treatment of the family adjustment issues.
 She has testified as an expert witness in Tulsa, Creek, Mays, Rogers, and Ottawa Counties.
 As a licensed clinical social worker in the state of Oklahoma since 1987, Ms. Short is a board-approved supervisor, providing clinical supervision to candidates seeking licensure and has served as an assistant clinical professor for the University of Oklahoma’s School of Social Work.
-Ms. Short is currently completing a Master of Legal Studies degree with a certificate in litigation at Washington University Law School in St. Louis, Missouri.
+Ms. Short has recently completed a Master of Legal Studies degree with a certificate in litigation at Washington University Law School in St. Louis, Missouri.
 When Ms. Short has free time, she enjoys golfing, gardening and spending time with her husband and family.

 Ms. Fox is a Licensed Professional Counselor (LPC) who graduated with a Bachelor of Arts Degree in Psychology and Spanish from Houston Baptist University in 1994, and a Master of Science in Counseling from Oklahoma State University in 2008.
 She has worked as a psychotherapist in inpatient, outpatient, and school settings.
 Ms. Fox encourages clients to understand and improve their emotional and mental health in relation to their physical, social and spiritual health.
 Ms. Fox works with ages 12 and up managing anxiety, depression, addiction, mental health disorders, relationship challenges, coping with divorce, loss, and trauma.
 She strongly believes in networking with other providers to ensure continuity of care.
 Ms. Fox is passionate about helping people find balance and health in their lives so they may move forward with awareness and purpose.